extratone/bilge/drafts/How to Fuck Text.md

 [3] A few of the single images embedded in this Post are larger than that.
 [4] Nevertheless, I shall do my best to remain ashamed of my redundant inadequacy.
 [5] If you find yourself trying it out, you may as well check out my main Snippet Group, [Extratext](https://app.textexpander.com/public/14093096578d4f40eeea15649f5cefbb), which is documented [here](https://davidblue.wtf/extratext).
+[6] You might be interested to hear how human Siri Voice 2 sounds [attempting to read the title aloud](https://twitter.com/NeoYokel/status/1500149497111920642).
+[7] It just now occurred to me that the series title wasn’t exactly gender-inclusive, but the series, itself, wasn’t actually of any value, anyway.